riceset/riceset/README.md

   👋 Welcome!
 </h1>

 Software engineering student at 🇫🇷 École 42.
-Currently majoring in Japan Studies at Tokyo University of Foreign Studies as a MEXT scholarship undergraduate student.
+Currently majoring in Japan Studies at Tokyo University of Foreign Studies as a Japanese Government (MEXT) scholarship undergraduate student.
 Passionate about iOS app development and language learning.

 <h3> 📚 Latest Blog Posts </h3>